angelacorte/fieldVMC/README.md

 ### Limitations

-- The experiments do not generate any form of data to be evaluated on, the evaluation is purely visible at the moment;
+- The experiments run in "batch mode" generate a lot of data, and the simulation may take a long time to finish (up to several hours) even with high performance computers.
+    We suggest to run the experiments in "graphic mode" to have a better understanding of the simulation;
 - On different monitor types with different resolutions, the graphical interface could appear a bit different;
 - For GUI interpretation, please refer to the [Simulation Graphical Interface](#simulation-graphical-interface) section.